UFAL-DSG/pykaldi/INSTALL.md

-hInstallation TIPS for KALDI and installation INSTRUCTIONS for my additional repositories
+Installation TIPS for KALDI and installation INSTRUCTIONS for my additional repositories
 =================================================================================
 Intro
 -----